Top 5 Things to Experience in Japan

 Tokyo’s Grand Sumo Tournament happens multiple times a year, taking place for a two week period during alternate months.
 All the information can be found on their website, as are options for purchasing tickets.

 Onsen, Japan’s hot springs, are widespread due to the country’s volcanic nature.
 A visit to any of these will no doubt bring a great experience, but it’s worth doing a little research beforehand – some of the best onsen in Japan are a little bit out of the way.
-Japan Guide have a great list of which onsen to visit, which we’d recommend checking out.
+Japan Guide has a great list of which onsen to visit, which we’d recommend checking out.

 It can be a bit daunting taking a steamy bath with a load of strangers, so we’ve put together our own list of things you should know before visiting Japan’s hot springs to help you feel more confident about immersing yourself in both the onsen and the culture.